 - Racial or ethnic origin

 - Political opinions

 - Religious and philosophical beliefs

 - Trade union membership

 - Genetic data

 - Biometric data for the purpose of uniquely identifying a natural person

 - Data concerning health

+- Financial employment training and education details

+- Family details

 - Sex life and sexual orientation.

-On occasion, I may also process personal data relating to criminal convictions and offences.
+From time to time and in order to carry out some areas of my work I may also process personal data relating to criminal convictions and offences.